 pmhinatl replied to reborn55's topic in 2014 / 2015 / 2016 / 2017 / 2018 Silverado & Sierra Issues, Troubleshooting, & Recalls/Service BulletinsI’ve always been able to walk up to a dealers service advisor with keys in hand or the vehicle nearby, and ask for the service history.
 A quick check of the VIN and a few mouse clicks later and I have a copy hot off their printer.
 But I’m not surprised they wouldn’t play ball over the phone.
 M.

-pmhinatl started following What kind of gas mileage to expect on highway, 2018 White silverado paint stains, dealer tire shine, Help! and and 5 others
+pmhinatl started following Warranty/Service Questions, 2018 White silverado paint stains, dealer tire shine, Help! and and 1 other

 pmhinatl replied to Crobinson16's topic in 2014 / 2015 / 2016 / 2017 / 2018 Silverado & Sierra Issues, Troubleshooting, & Recalls/Service BulletinsA few thoughts...
 Before doing anything drastic, always try a small test spot.
 It’s really easy to skip, but it could save you a lot of work and worry later.
 So, there are a number of excellent citrus based degreasers/cleaners that can attack stubborn stains and contamination.
 Often they can be used straight for difficult jobs but you should follow their particular dilution ratios to get the result you want.
 One great product to remove tar/grease/ set-in stains is CarPro TRIX (not affiliated - I think it’s a great product).
 Apply according to the instructions.
 You will likely need to follow that with a clay bar surface decontamination.
 Again, follow the instructions from the product.
 Once that’s done protect the paint with the wax or sealant of your choice.
 Have a look at the detailing forums at autogeek.net Good luck!
 M.